Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 - An unhealthy diet filled with processed foods increases oxidative stress levels while also creating an environment for pro-inflammatory bacteria to flourish.
 Remember, a healthy Gut microbiome is key to having a healthy skin microbiome.

-- Stress levels have a correlation with systemic inflammation, causing hormones such as cortisol to go into overdrive when under pressure or feeling anxious.
+- Stress levels have a correlation with inflammation, causing hormones such as cortisol to go into overdrive when under pressure or feeling anxious.

 - Time